A142763/NCI_RDF_CT_Extraction_Tool/README.md

-Here’s an SEO-optimized rewrite of your CDISC project README that targets phrases like **“CDISC Controlled Terminology Downloader”**, **“CDISC RDF OWL Download”**, and **“CDISC CT Python Script”** so it’s more discoverable on GitHub and Google.

----

 # CDISC Controlled Terminology (CT) RDF/OWL Downloader – Python Automation Tool

 The **CDISC Controlled Terminology RDF/OWL Downloader** is a Python automation tool that downloads and extracts official **CDISC Controlled Terminology** archives directly from the **NCI EVS (National Cancer Institute Enterprise Vocabulary Services)** FTP repository.